crystalschang/hull-conversations/README.md

 </head>
 ```

 Here we set `refreshEvents` property to `['model.hull.me.change']`.
-This say to the widget to refresh itself each time the current user changes.
+This is for the widget to refresh itself every time the current user changes.

 Now, clicking on the sign in button should show a form that contains two fields (name and email).
 You probably want to know more about your user.

 ## Step 4 - Custommizing the form

-It will be cool to know what is the website adress of our users.
+What about asking the user his/her website ?

-To do that, we need the to instanciate the `registration_admin` that will allow us to define the fields of our form.
+To do that, we need the to instanciate the `registration_admin` widget that will allow us to define our form's fields.
+It is a widget dedicated to customizing the registration form in your hull.io app.
 We will put this widget in a new HTML document.

 ```html
 <html>